wookayin/gpustat/README.md

 ### Tips

-- To periodically watch, try `watch --color -n1.0 gpustat` (built-in watch support will be added soon).
+- To periodically watch, try `watch --color -n1.0 gpustat --color` (built-in watch support will be added soon).
 - Running `nvidia-smi daemon` (root privilege required) will make the query much **faster**.
 - The GPU ID (index) shown by `gpustat` (and `nvidia-smi`) is PCI BUS ID, while CUDA differently assigns the fastest GPU with the lowest ID by default.